victorths/conduit/conduit/doc/source/docs/application/structure.md

   application_name.dart
 ```

 The name of any Dart application is defined by the `name` key in `pubspec.yaml`.
 In order for `conduit serve` to run your application, there must be a `.dart` file in `lib/` with that same name.
 This is your application library file and it must declare a `ApplicationChannel` subclass or import a file that does.
-This is the bare minimum requirement to run an Conduit application. \(See [Deploying]() for more details on running applications.\)
+This is the bare minimum requirement to run a Conduit application. \(See [Deploying]() for more details on running applications.\)

 For organizing applications of reasonable size, we recommend the following structure: